- Clear away brain fog

 Guduchi and the Doshas

 Amrit contains the bitter, pungent, and astringent tastes.
 Although it’s traditionally used to remove accumulated Pitta, guduchi can balance all the doshas.

 Guduchi is usually available in powdered form, and the standard dosage for immune enhancement is 1 teaspoon, twice daily.
 It can be taken on an ongoing basis if you are facing a persistent health challenge such as cancer.
 At the onset of a cold or flu, taking guduchi for a week may help to fight off the infection.

-One precaution to note: Although studies have shown no significant adverse side effects, guduchi can be slightly constipating if taken for long periods by those prone to sluggish bowels.
+One precaution: Although studies have shown no significant adverse side effects, guduchi can be constipating if taken for long periods by those prone to sluggish bowels.